imkushwaha/mlproject/README.md

 - Create Dockerfile under docker dir
 - Create .dockerignore file under project dir and ignore everything, then allow only required files and directories to pass

+### You can rename mlproject dir with your project name